 In read / write the INT register 1, data varies depending on the setting of the status register 2.
 Be sure to read / write the INT register 1 after setting the status register 2.
-When setting the alarm by using the status register 2, these registers work as 3-byte alarm time data registers, in other statuses, they work as 1-byte registers.
-When outputting the user-set frequency, they are the data registers to set up the frequency.
+When setting the alarm by using the status register 2, these registers work as 3-byte alarm-time data registers, in other statuses, they work as 1-byte free registers.

 Read / write the INT register 2 after setting INT2AE in the status register 2.
-When INT2AE is in "1", the INT register 2 works as for setting the 3-byte alarm time data.
-The INT register 2 does not have the function to output the user-set frequency.
+When INT2AE is in "1", the INT register 2 works as for setting the 3-byte alarm-time data.
 Regarding details of each data, refer to "4.
 INT register 1 and INT register 2" in "■ Configuration of Register".

-Caution Users cannot use both functions of alarm 1 interrupt and the output of user-set frequency simultaneously.
+Caution Users cannot use both functions of alarm 1 function and the free register data simultaneously.